jmrada14/juanmrada/README.md

 ### TO DO:

-- add Eslint
-- add Prettier
-- add husky
 -   improve layout
 -   refactor into smaller components